-- 1. Students in the dance program are expected to be active in the dance club, Orchesis, and to participate in dance concerts as dancers, choreographers, and technicians. - In reference to Dance PFW Activities, students are expected to gain skills at the advanced level in modern dance plus skills in Ballet, Jazz, Folk, Social, and Square, and to enroll in a dance activity course each semester they are in school. - 3.
-DAN 2209 may be repeated once for credit. - 4.
-Consult an academic advisor if you plan to teach in an additional teaching field.

-5. A minor is required.
+- 1. Students in the dance program are expected to be active in the dance club, Orchesis, and to participate in dance concerts as dancers, choreographers, and technicians. - In reference to Dance PFW Activities, students are expected to gain skills at the advanced level in modern dance plus skills in Ballet, Jazz, Folk, Social, and Square, and to enroll in a dance activity course each semester they are - 3.
+Consult an academic advisor to help you choose an additional teaching field.4.
+A second teaching field is required.